zorael/kameloso/README.md

 # Getting started

-Grab a pre-compiled binary from under [Releases](https://github.com/zorael/kameloso/releases); alternatively, download the source and compile it yourself.
+Grab a prebuilt binary from under [Releases](https://github.com/zorael/kameloso/releases); alternatively, download the source and compile it yourself.

 ## Prerequisites

 **kameloso** is written in [**D**](https://dlang.org).
 It can be built using the reference compiler [**dmd**](https://dlang.org/download.html) and with the LLVM-based [**ldc**](https://github.com/ldc-developers/ldc/releases). **dmd** compiles very fast, while **ldc** is slower at compiling but produces faster code.
 Additionally it supports more target architectures than **dmd** does (e.g. ARM).
 See [here](https://wiki.dlang.org/Compilers) for an overview of the available compiler vendors.

-The latest release (series **12**) of the the GCC-based [**gdc**](https://gdcproject.org/downloads) can currently technically compile the project source, but will fail to link it into a usable executable.
+The latest release of the the GCC-based [**gdc**](https://gdcproject.org/downloads) (series **12**)  can currently technically compile the project source, but will fail to link it into a usable executable.

 You need a compiler based on D version **2.084** or later (January 2019).
 For **ldc** this is version **1.14**.